13th - 20th October

 Some of the off-road tracks in Sri Lanka are properly gnarly.
 Thankfully, with a mere 198cc at your command, this should mean you get utterly stuffed.

-Sri Lanka, the teardrop shaped island just south of India.
-Hopefully it hands you out equal measures of both tears of joy and frustration.
+Sri Lanka, the teardrop shaped island just south of India that delivers equal measures of tears of joy, and tears of frustration.

 Beaches, jungles, off-road tracks in the middle of bloody nowhere, the crumbling remnants of past kingdoms, mountains, elephants and remote villages.
 All this goes towards making an adventure that will basically melt your face with awesomeness.